 - white glue and hot glue

 Directions for Making a Christmas Ornament from a Box Lid

-I placed my lid in the top of a cup or jar so I didn't have to hold it the whole time I was working on my ornament.
+I placed my lid on the top of a cup or jar so I didn't have to hold it the whole time I was working on my ornament.

-2. Next, I glued a couple small trees in place using hot glue.
-I cut one of the trees down so it was shorter than the other.
+Step 2.
+Next, I glued a couple of small trees in place using hot glue.
+I cut one of the trees down, so it was shorter than the other.
 I found these tiny trees at my local big box craft store.

-I also glued in a few white sequin to add some glitter to my scene.
+I also glued in a few white sequins to add some glitter to my scene.
 I used dots of white glue for this too.

 Your ornament may want to lean forward.
-In order that your ornament hang straight, you should glue your ribbon in place at about the middle of the depth of your container lid.
+To ensure that your ornament hangs straight, you should glue your ribbon in place at about the middle of the depth of your container lid.
 You might want to try your placement first by just taping your ribbon in place and seeing if it hangs correctly.

 I hope you enjoy your holiday with these festive Christmas crafts!

 Copyright © 2016 by Donna Herron.
 All rights reserved.